Linux

 Device Adoption

 The Unifi Network needs to adopt your Unifi AP.
-Since the application is running on Podman under an IP Address which is not accessible by other devices.
-So far, everything what we did would allow new devices to be automatically adoptable by the application, but if not, try as described below:
+So far, everything what we did would allow new devices to be automatically adoptable by the application.

 Change the Inform IP Address.
 This is done by going to Settings > System > Advanced and setting the Inform Host to a hostname, in that case, macmini or the IP address 10.1.78.1.
 Additionally the checkbox "Override" has to be checked, so that devices can connect to the controller during adoption.
 More detailed information at the LinuxServer.io documentation.

-You you are having trouble with automatic adoption, you can double check if the settings are correct to made it work as intended:
+You you are having trouble with automatic adoption, you can double-check if the settings are correct to make it work as intended:

 • Changed the inform host mentioned above.